pantheon-systems/documentation/source/content/guides/quickstart/03-create-new-site.md

    </Alert>

 Congratulations!
 You just installed a new site on Pantheon.
-When you're ready, continue to the next lesson.